supanadit/factory/README.md

 The release version will be available in version 1.0.0 Beta, and this software will be replace [Operation X](https://github.com/supanadit/operation-deploy-center-engine)

 ### Changelog
+#### Version 0.0.3 Alpha
+- Support Save SSH with Port `devops-factory -kn root@123.123.123.123:22` or it will asking the port if not include when insert host
+- Instant SSH Authentication by `devops-factory -kc root@123.123.123.123`

 #### Version 0.0.2 Alpha
 - Support Save SSH with Keyring by `devops-factory --kn 123.123.123.123` or `devops-factory -kn root@123.123.123.123`
 - Support Delete SSH with Keyring by `devops-factory --kr root@123.123.123.123`